fyi2/Idle_Hands/README.md

 - Sign in using Twitter (Mandatory)
 - Join/Initiate a disaster
 - Monitor the disaster's twitter hash tags
-- See other voluterr statuses
+- See other Volunteer statuses
 - Monitor an incident
 - Messaging at the individual/team/disaster level
 - Report Crime